E-commerce

 API rate limits

-Platforms limit calls: size your batches and retries so you don’t saturate quotas during peak times.
+Platforms limit calls: size batches and retries so you do not saturate quotas during peak periods.

 Webhooks